Paul DeJong Preview, Player Props: Giants vs. Padres

-Paul DeJong -- .114 average over his past 10 games -- will be in action for the San Francisco Giants versus the San Diego Padres, with Pedro Avila on the hill, on August 31 at 9:40 PM ET.
+The San Francisco Giants, including Paul DeJong (.094 on-base percentage in past 10 games, 163 points below season-long percentage), take on starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Reds.
+He had a hitless performance in his previous game (0-for-1) against the Padres.

 Paul DeJong Game Info & Props vs. the Padres